akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/range-directives/withRangeSupport.rst

 Description
 -----------
+Transforms the response from its inner route into a ``206 Partial Content`` response if the client requested only part of the resource with a ``Range`` header.

 Augments responses to ``GET`` requests with an ``Accept-Ranges: bytes`` header and converts them into partial responses if the request contains a valid ``Range`` request header.
 The requested byte-ranges are coalesced (merged) if they